studiorvandco/cpm_supabase/README.md

-# CPM-supabase
+# CPM Supabase

-Backend built with Supabase of Cinema Project Manager, a tool to efficiently manage the production of a cinema project
+Backend built with Supabase of Cinema Project Manager, a tool to efficiently manage the production of a cinema project.